AurelianSpodarec/luavel.com/README.md

 ### In Progress
-# Lua Unofficial Documentation
+# Lua Documentation - Unofficial  🌙

 # Lua
 What is Lua?

 ## Who is Lua for?

+Like with any language, choose the right tool for the job.

 Lua is rarery use on its own, isntead its often embeded in other programs.